Abdusamad98/oson_cv_maker_privacy_policy/README.md

 **Last updated:** May 2026

-Resumio – CV Maker ("we", "our", or "us") respects your privacy and is committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.
+Resumio – CV Maker ("we", "our", or "us") is committed to protecting your privacy.
+This SERVICE is provided at no cost and is intended for use as is.

+This page is used to inform users regarding our policies with the collection, use, and disclosure of Personal Information if anyone decides to use our Service.

+By using our Service, you agree to the collection and use of information in accordance with this Privacy Policy.

 ---

-## 1. Information We Collect
+## Information Collection and Use

-We may collect the following types of information:

-### Personal Information
+For a better experience, while using our Service, we may require you to provide certain personally identifiable information, including but not limited to:

-- Name (if provided via sign-in)
+- Name (via Google or Apple Sign-In)
-- Email address (Google or Apple Sign-In)
+- Email address
 - Profile information (optional)

-### Resume Data
-- Information you enter in the app such as:
+Additionally, you may provide resume-related data such as:
 - Education
 - Work experience
 - Skills
 - Contact details

-This data is used only to generate your CV and improve your experience.
+This information is used solely to generate and manage your CVs.

-### Usage Data
-- App interactions
-- Feature usage
-- Crash reports and performance data

 ---

-## 2. How We Use Your Information

-We use collected data to:

-- Provide and improve app functionality
-- Generate CVs and PDF documents
-- Save and manage your resumes
-- Enable account-based features (login, premium access)
-- Improve user experience and app performance

----

-## 3. Authentication
+## Authentication

-We allow users to sign in using:
+Users may sign in using:

 - Google Sign-In
 - Apple Sign-In

-If you do not sign in:
+If you choose not to sign in:
 - You can still use the app as a free user
-- Your premium status will remain **inactive (`isPremium = false`)**
+- Premium features will remain unavailable (`isPremium = false`)

 ---

-## 4. Premium Features
+## Premium Features

-Our app offers both free and premium features:
+Resumio offers both free and premium features.

 - Free users have limited access
-- Premium users unlock additional features
+- Premium users can unlock additional features

-Premium status is stored in our database (`isPremium` field).
+Premium status is managed using a field (`isPremium`) in our system.

-> Note: Payments may not yet be active.
-Premium features may be introduced in future updates.
+> Note: Payment functionality may be introduced in future updates.

 ---

-## 5. Data Storage & Security
+## Log Data

-We take reasonable measures to protect your data:

-- Secure cloud storage (e.g., Firebase or similar)
-- Encrypted connections (HTTPS)
-- Access control mechanisms

-However, no method of transmission over the Internet is 100% secure.
+We do not directly collect detailed device or network information.

+However, third-party services used in the app (such as Firebase and AdMob) may automatically collect certain technical information, including:

+- Device information
+- App usage data
+- Crash logs

+This information is used for improving app performance and user experience.

 ---

+## Cookies

+This Service does not use cookies directly.

+However, third-party services may use cookies or similar technologies to collect information and improve their services.

+You have the option to accept or refuse these cookies through your device settings.

+---

-## 6. Third-Party Services
+## Third-Party Service Providers

-We may use third-party services such as:
+We may employ third-party companies and services for the following purposes:

-- Google Firebase (authentication, database, analytics)
+- To facilitate our Service
+- To provide the Service on our behalf
+- To perform Service-related services
+- To analyze how our Service is used

+These third parties may have access to your Personal Information but are obligated not to use it for any other purpose.

+### Third-party services used:

 - Google Play Services
+- Google AdMob
+- Google Analytics for Firebase
-- Apple Sign-In
+- Firebase Crashlytics

-These services may collect information in accordance with their own privacy policies.

 ---

-## 7. Advertising

-We may display ads in the app for free users.

-- Ads may be served by third-party ad networks
-- These networks may use device data for ad personalization
+## Data Storage and Security

+We value your trust in providing your Personal Information.

+We use commercially acceptable means to protect your data, including:

+- Secure cloud storage (e.g., Firebase)
+- Encrypted communication (HTTPS)

+However, no method of transmission over the Internet is 100% secure.

 ---

-## 8. User Rights

-You have the right to:

-- Access your data
-- Update or delete your data
-- Stop using the app at any time

-To request data deletion, please contact us.
+## Links to Other Sites

+This Service may contain links to external sites.

+We are not responsible for the content, privacy policies, or practices of any third-party websites.

+We recommend reviewing their privacy policies separately.

 ---

-## 9. Children’s Privacy
+## Children’s Privacy

-This app is not intended for children under the age of 13.
+This Service is not intended for children under the age of 13.

-We do not knowingly collect personal data from children.
+We do not knowingly collect personal information from children under 13.

+If we discover that a child has provided personal data, we will delete it immediately.

 ---

-## 10. Changes to This Policy
+## Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
+We may update our Privacy Policy from time to time.

-Any changes will be reflected with a new "Last updated" date.
+We advise users to review this page periodically for any changes.

+Changes are effective immediately after they are posted on this page.

 ---

-## 11. Contact Us
+## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us:
+If you have any questions or suggestions about this Privacy Policy, feel free to contact us:

-**Email:** mobilchi4862@gmail.com
+📧 mobilchi4862@gmail.com